AdobeDocs/workfront.en/help/workfront-basics/grant-and-request-access-to-objects/request-access.md

 description: Your visibility to objects in Adobe Workfront depends on your access to that type of object as well as your permissions on an individual object.
 ---

-# Request access to objects in `Adobe Workfront`
+# Request access to objects in Adobe Workfront

-Your visibility to objects in  `Adobe Workfront` depends on your access to that type of object as well as your permissions on an individual object.
+Your visibility to objects in&nbsp;Adobe Workfront depends on your access to that type of object as well as your permissions on an individual object.
 Note: This article describes how you can request permissions to all objects except for plans in the Adobe Workfront Scenario Planner.
 For information about requesting access to plans, see Request access to a plan in the Adobe Workfront Scenario Planner.
 This requires an additional license.

-Your `Workfront administrator` configures your access to a type of object in your access level.&nbsp;For more information, see [How access levels and permissions work together](../../administration-and-setup/add-users/access-levels-and-object-permissions/how-access-levels-permissions-work-together.md).
+Your Workfront administrator configures your access to a type of object in your access level.&nbsp;For more information, see [How access levels and permissions work together](../../administration-and-setup/add-users/access-levels-and-object-permissions/how-access-levels-permissions-work-together.md).

-If you need permissions to specific objects within `Workfront`, you can request access to them.
-Rather than sending an email to the  `Workfront administrator` or object owner to explain your needs, you can request additional access (or permissions) within `Workfront`.
+If you need permissions to specific objects within Workfront, you can request access to them.
+Rather than sending&nbsp;an email to the&nbsp;Workfront administrator or&nbsp;object owner to explain your needs, you can request&nbsp;additional access (or permissions) within Workfront.

 You can request initial access to objects if someone shares a link to the object with you, or you can request additional access to objects you cat at least view.